promotively/react-redux-form/README.md

 - You want to be able to debug your forms through redux dev tools.
 - You need a library that is compatible with server side rendering.
 - You need to handle advanced A/B testing scenarios with your forms.
+- You want to retain your form state even when a form is not rendered (ie: multi step forms)
 - You need to integrate with external applications and/or tools.
 - You need to know if a form or input has been touched, changed or completed.
-- You need client side error validation on a form or form input(s).
+- You need client side async/sync validation on a form or form input(s).

 ## Installation

-Requires **React 16.8 or later and Redux 7.0.0 or later.**

 With Yarn